laufergall/pythonsql_workshop/docs/get_started.md

 ```

-3. We now install all the project's requirements in one go, by:
+3. We now install all the project's requirements in one go.
+If you have already cloned this repository, `cd` to the root folder and then:

 ```bash
 pip install -r requirements.txt
 ```

-Where the file `requirements.txt` can be found in the root folder of this repo.

 Now, it should be possible to import pandas: